Sociology and Public Health

 In our increasingly data-reliant data to generate insights have the power to change the world.
 Data visualization and storytelling is a crucial skill for today’s workplace across several diverse fields including public health and health related fields.
 The ability to depict surveillance and other complex health-related data in a visual manner promotes sound public health practice by supporting the three core functions of public health: assessment, policy development, and assurance.
 With the advent of visualization tools that do not require coding, data storytelling is an attainable skillset for people with varying levels of technical ability.
 This hands-on introductory course will teach students how to develop meaningful data stories that reveal visual insights accessible for relevant audiences.
 Students will learn how to use Tableau, the industry standard in data visualization tools, to make sense of and visualize publicly available data.
 Students will leave the course with a portfolio of data visualization projects that demonstrate the application of data storytelling for healthcare and public health.
 Prerequisites: CPH1301 and SC3306, SC4383, 3381 or equivalents for research methods and statistics courses.

 CPH 4301.
-US Health Care System.
+US Healthcare System.
 3 Semester Hours.

 The course is designed to assist the student in understanding and preparing for the unique challenges presented to managers in a health services administration career.
 History and current environment of U.S. health care are considered, as well as the ever-changing infrastructure of the health-services industry including the organization, structure, and operation of the nation’s health care system.